 Mandarin is spoken in northern and southwestern China and has by far the most speakers.
 This language group includes the Beijing dialect which forms the basis for Standard Chinese called Putonghua or Guoyu and often translated as Mandarin or simply Chinese.
 Wu varieties are spoken in Shanghai, most of Zhejiang and the southern parts of Jiangsu and Anhui.
 This group comprises hundreds of distinct spoken forms, many of which are not mutually intelligible.
 The Suzhou dialect is usually taken as representative as Shanghainese features several atypical innovations.

 After modern Oceanic populations, Tibetan populations show the highest rate of allele sharing with primitive hominins [extinct humans not belonging to Homo sapiens] at over 6%.
-Remarkably, modern Tibetans show genetic affinities to three ancient peoples: Denisovans, Neanderthals and… an unidentified archaic population.^ In comparison to modern Han populations, modern Tibetans show greater genetic affinity to Denisovans; however, both the Han and Tibetans have similar ratios of genetic affinity to general Neanderthal populations.
+Remarkably, modern Tibetans show genetic affinities to three ancient peoples: Denisovans, Neanderthals and… an unidentified archaic population.* In comparison to modern Han populations, modern Tibetans show greater genetic affinity with Denisovans; however, both the Han and Tibetans have similar ratios of genetic affinity with general Neanderthal populations.

 Tibetans have been identified as the modern population that has the most alleles in common with Ust’-Ishim man.
 Ust’-Ishim man is the term given to the remains of an early modern [Cro-Magnon (Homo sapiens)] human inhabiting western Siberia.
 The fossil of a male left femur – discovered in 2008 – was a very important discovery, as it had intact DNA.
 This allowed the complete sequencing of its genome; the oldest modern human genome to be decoded.
 Dated as forty-five thousand years old, though about half this age is more likely to be accurate.